Become a Premium Member

 Critical Hit - This is important for both Retribution and Holy Paladins.
 For Retribution Paladins it increases their melee damage output.
 For Holy Paladins the increase in the amount healed is nice but not as important as the the mana that is returned when you cast a critical heal.

 Mastery - Mastery increases your characters mastery ability which depends on what talent tree you specialized in.
-For Holy it increases the amount of damage your absorbtion shiled takes, for Protection it increases your block chance, and for Retribution it increases the chance that your Holy Power abilities will not use your Holy Power points.
+For Holy it increases the amount of damage your absorbtion shiled takes, for Protection it increases your block chance and increases some other defensive abilities, and for Retribution it increases the damage than several of your key abilities cause.

 Holy Power